 OFFICE OF THE GOVERNOR

-According to the Drowning Prevention Foundation, drowning is a leading cause of injury-related deaths among California children ages four and under, with an average of more than 50 new deaths per year.
-Two-thirds of all drowning accidents occur from May to August.
+According to the Drowning Prevention Foundation, drowning is a leading cause of injury-related deaths among California children ages four and under, with an average of more than 52 new deaths per year.
+Two-thirds of all drowning accidents occur between May and August.
 Children and adults who survive near-drowning accidents often suffer permanent brain damage.
-The California Department of Developmental Services (DDS) currently provides services to nearly 800 survivors of near-drowning accidents who require lifelong assistance for their disabilities.
+The California Department of Developmental Services currently provides services to nearly 800 survivors of near-drowning accidents who require lifelong assistance for their disabilities.

-Knowing how to prevent drowning is a critical step in keeping children safe.
-There are often no warning or splashing sounds associated with drowning incidents.
-Teach children survival skills, ensure they have constant supervision by an adult in and around water, install isolation fencing and alarms around pool areas and know how to respond.
+It’s critical that families learn about lifesaving practices to prevent drowning and keep children safe.
+In many cases, drowning is silent – there often are no warning or splashing sounds.
+It is our responsibility to teach children survival skills, ensure they have constant supervision by an adult in and around water, install isolation fencing and alarms around pool areas, and know how to respond.
 Basic training in water rescue skills, first aid, and cardio-pulmonary resuscitation (CPR) could save a child’s life.
+During Drowning Prevention Month, I urge all

 Sincerely,